ebuch/avalanche/README.md

 - You will be prompted to provide your Materia Dashboard login username and password, as well as the artist ID associated with an artist managed under your account.
 To find your artist ID, log into the Materia Dashboard and click on the artist you wish to generate reports for.
 The number at the end of the URL is the artist ID.
 Your login credentials are not stored by the script.

 - Upon running the download reports script, a browser window will automatically pop open and log you into the dashboard.
-It will then automatically go through and download all of your reports and scrape data from the website to build a Reports Summary file.
+It will then automatically go through and download all of your reports and scrape data from the website to build a Report Summary file.
 This may take several minutes so go make yourself a cup of tea.

 ### Aggregate Reports